Adapter-state Sharing CLIP for Parameter-efficient Multimodal Sarcasm Detection: Abstract

 \section{Abstract}

-The growing prevalence of multimodal image-text sarcasm on social media poses challenges for opinion mining, especially under resource constraints.
-Existing approaches rely on full fine-tuning of large pre-trained models, making them unsuitable for low-resource settings.
+The growing prevalence of multimodal image-text sarcasm on social media poses challenges for opinion mining systems.
+Existing approaches rely on full fine-tuning of large models, making them unsuitable to adapt under resource-constrained settings.
 While recent parameter-efficient fine-tuning (PEFT) methods offer promise, their off-the-shelf use underperforms on complex tasks like sarcasm detection.
-We propose AdS (Adapter-State Sharing), a lightweight framework built on CLIP that inserts adapters only in the upper layers and introduces a novel adapter-state sharing mechanism, where textual adapters guide visual ones.
-This design promotes efficient cross-modal learning while preserving low-level unimodal representations.
-Experiments on two public benchmarks demonstrate that AdS achieves state-of-the-art results using significantly fewer trainable parameters than existing PEFT and full fine-tuning approaches.
+We propose AdS-CLIP (Adapter-state Sharing in CLIP), a lightweight framework built on CLIP that inserts adapters only in the upper layers to preserve low-level unimodal representations in the lower layers and introduces a novel adapter-state sharing mechanism, where textual adapters guide visual ones to promote efficient cross-modal learning in the upper layers.
+Experiments on two public benchmarks demonstrate that AdS-CLIP not only outperforms standard PEFT methods but also existing multimodal baselines with significantly fewer trainable parameters.